heysunil/docs/content/version/cumulus-linux-31/Layer-3-Features/Management-VRF.md

     cumulus@switch:~$ ip route get <addr> oif mgmt

-## Using the mgmt Interface Class</span>
+## Using the mgmt Interface Class

 In `ifupdown2` [interface
-classes](Configuring-and-Managing-Network-Interfaces.html#src-5122104_ConfiguringandManagingNetworkInterfaces-classes)
+classes](/version/cumulus-linux-31/Configuring-and-Managing-Network-Interfaces/)
 are used to create a user-defined grouping for interfaces.
 The special class *mgmt* is available to separate the switch's management interfaces from the data interfaces.
 This allows you to manage the data interfaces